-All the colors you see on the color wheel that are next to one another are known as analogous color combinations.
+All the colors you see on the color wheel that are next to one another are analogous color combinations.

-These color combinations create peaceful and tranquil designs, which stem from the fact that these combinations can often be found together in the natural world.
+These color combinations create peaceful and tranquil designs, which you can often find in the natural world.

 Wellness brands, companies selling toiletries, and even finance companies may opt for the analogous colors and signify their brand is secure, calm, and reassuring.